Preserving Metadata During GeoParquet Conversion

 def map_and_coerce_schema(gdf: gpd.GeoDataFrame) -> pa.Table:

-"""Normalize types and prepare for Parquet serialization."""
+"""Normalise types and prepare a GeoDataFrame for Parquet serialisation.

 gdf = gdf.copy()